Igor Ursov: Biography

-Igor Grigorievich Ursov was born in 1927 to his parents Grigory Ivanovich Ursov and Natalia Petrovna Drobot.
-His father originated from a large Cossack family from southern Krasnodar, and had a degree as a glass production engineer.
-His mother also came from a large family; she worked with her husband on new glass plants.
+Igor Grigorievich Ursov was born in 1927 to parents Grigory Ivanovich Ursov and Natalia Petrovna Drobot.
+His father came from a large Cossack family from southern Krasnodar and was a glass production engineer.
+His mother also came from a large family.
+She worked with her husband on new glass plants.

-After Igor Ursov graduated from a special Air Force high school with a gold medal, he unsuccessfully applied to the Moscow Aviation Institute.
-Then, he was accepted to Moscow Power Engineering Institute's Department of Radio.
-After one and a half years of study, he decided to work in the medical field.
-Therefore, he applied to Kuban Medical Institute and passed entrance exams.
-There, he studied with Sergei Grigorievich Drozdov.
-Later, Ursov transferred to the I.M.
-Sechenov First Moscow State Medical University and studied under the guidance of prominent teachers and professors of this university, such as academician Anatoly Ivanovich Abrikosov.
+After Igor Ursov graduated from a special Air Force high school with a gold medal, he applied at the Moscow Aviation Institute but was unsuccessful.
+He was accepted to the Moscow Power Engineering Institute's Department of Radio.
+After a year and a half of study, he decided to change to the medical field.
+He applied to Kuban Medical Institute and passed entrance exams.
+There he studied with Sergei Grigorievich Drozdov.
+Later Ursov transferred to the I.M.
+Sechenov First Moscow State Medical University and studied under the guidance of prominent teachers and professors at this university, such as academician Anatoly Ivanovich Abrikosov.

-The doctoral student was forced to abandon the proposed full-time graduate studies and begin work on a program to administer tuberculosis specialists in the Zubrilovo village in Tamalinsky District of the Penza region.
+The doctoral student was forced to abandon full-time medical studies and begin work on a program to administrate tuberculosis specialists in the Zubrilovo village in Tamalinsky District of the Penza region.
 After working for two years, he was elected a deputy of the Soviet Council of District.
-In 1956 he became head of the Klin city healthcare department and chief doctor of the Klin tuberculosis dispensary, which operated under the Moscow regional tuberculosis hospital.
-Igor Ursov was awarded the title "Honorary Doctor of the RSFSR" for his work improving measures to prevent tuberculosis and significantly reduce the incidence of tuberculosis epidemic in Klin.
+In 1956 he became head of the Klin City healthcare department and chief doctor of the Klin Tuberculosis Dispensary, which operated under the Moscow regional tuberculosis hospital.
+Igor Ursov was awarded the title "Honorary Doctor of the RSFSR" for his work improving measures to prevent tuberculosis and significantly reduce the tuberculosis epidemic in Klin.